Easy Sugar Free Strawberry Pavlova: a super yummy treat and just 4g carbs!

 If your meringues become stuck to the parchment paper, ease them off by sliding a large knife under them.
 Don't worry if a few crumbs are left behind: use them to decorate your serving plate like I did.

-Add a few drops of vanilla stevia to the cream before you start whipping it: utter vanilla-y deliciousness!
+Add a few drops of vanilla stevia to the cream before you start whipping: utter vanilla-y deliciousness!

 Do NOT omit the guar gum.
 If you do you'll end up with more air than meringues and they'll literally dissolve on your tongue.

 Metric kitchen scales are an inexpensive yet invaluable gadget to enable accurate measurement of ingredients.
 Store them upright in a cupboard or over your worktop and they'll only take up a tiny bit of space.
 Click HERE for the ones I use (UK Link).
 For U.S. option click HERE.